 Steve Jobs is considered one of the best presenters around.
 I don’t care if you’re gifted… so was Jobs, but he spent 2 days – TWO DAYS rehearsing his presentations!

 It may also help to know, the actor Dustin Hoffman takes about 1-hour to memorize 6-minutes of material.
-You’re going to need longer time.
+You’re going to need a longer time.

 If you want to be good at pitching… practice, practice, practice.